 - There is an ANNUAL TRAIL CLOSURE from May 1 – late June to allow the trail to dry out.
 For more information, please visit: https://www.albertaparks.ca/parks/kananaskis/kananaskis-country/advisories-public-safety/annual-trail-closures/

 - Significant avalanche danger exists.
-The best time to do this trail is July 1 – early October (conditions permitting – check with Alberta Parks before you go!).
+The best time to do this trail is mid July to early October (conditions permitting – check the trail report before you go!).

 Know Before You Go